 This method can not be used in conjunction with the Project Impact Assessment or the Metered Baseline Method.
 As outlined in the Act, Energy Savings Certificates cannot be created for the same activity more than once.
-For example, if an End-User Equipment is the subject of a Recognised Energy Savings Activity under the Metered Baseline Method, which results in Energy Savings due to a commercial lighting upgrade, Energy Savings Certificates can only calculated using the Metered Baseline Method.
+For example, if an End-User Equipment is the subject of a Recognised Energy Savings Activity under the Metered Baseline Method, which results in Energy Savings due to the installation of a High Efficiency Motor, Energy Savings Certificates can only calculated using the Metered Baseline Method.